In part 1 I discussed the vaccine preventable bacterial diseases . Here we’ll look at viral infections.

 If you have any questions or concerns about which vaccines you might need to protect yourself against infections, please consult your own personal physician.

-Detailed information is available from the Centers for Disease Control and Prevention
+Detailed information about vaccines and infectious disease is available from the Centers for Disease Control and Prevention